huggingface/evaluate/metrics/code_eval/README.md

 `timeout`: The maximum time taken to produce a prediction before it is considered a "timeout".
 The default value is `3.0` (i.e. 3 seconds).

+### Language support

+`code_eval` executes candidate programs and reference tests with the Python HumanEval-style runner.

+* `pass@k` itself is language-agnostic.
+* The current `code_eval` implementation only supports Python out of the box.
+* Evaluating other programming languages would require a language-specific execution runner, test harness, and appropriate sandboxing or isolation.

 ```python
 from evaluate import load
 code_eval = load("code_eval")